-Dr. Hancock is a professor in the Department of Communication at Stanford University.
-He founded its Social Media Lab and serves as director of Stanford’s Center for Computational Social Science.
+Dr. Hancock is a professor in the Department of Communication at Stanford University, co-director of the Stanford Cyber Policy Center, and senior fellow at the Freeman Spogli Institute.
+He founded Stanford’s Social Media Lab and serves as director of Stanford’s Center for Computational Social Science.
 Under his leadership, a trailblazing team uses computer algorithms and social experiments to offer new insight into why and how we lie, and the role technology plays in shaping deception and trust.

 His TED talk, The Future of Lying, has been viewed more than a million times, and he’s frequently called upon to speak to wide-ranging audiences, including insurance and accounting professionals, IT and security companies, and parent groups.
 While the context varies, concerns of a post-truth society and the need for expert guidance on how to think about truth and trust in the digital era are in high demand.
 Dr. Hancock also helps businesses manage reputation and trust issues; lectures on the impact of fake news, misinformation and media manipulation; and even helps people looking for love decode online dating profiles.